awsdocs/aws-javascript-developer-guide-v2/ses-examples-creating-template.md

   });
 ```

 To run the example, type the following at the command line\.
-Amazon SES returns the template list\.
+Amazon SES returns the list of templates\.

 ```
 node ses_listtemplates.js